Jonik233/inforce_task/README.md

     ```

 5. **Run pyspark script:**
-    Quit the database using \q
+    Quit the database using \q.
-    Using the following command run the spark script:
+    Using the following command run the spark script
     ```bash
     spark-submit main.py
     ```
     After running it, transformed data will be loaded into the database.
-    To run other sql scripts - connect to the psql using the example above and experiment with data.
+    To run other sql scripts - connect to the PostgreSQL database using the psql command-line tool
+    as shown in the example above and experiment with data.